opencast/opencast/docs/guides/admin/docs/installation/example-installation.md

 Database
 ------------
 Opencast needs a database in order to operate and store information about events, workflows, metadata etc. For this setup a MariaDB database will be created on the Admin node but you can also use a seperate dedicated VM.
+For more general information and a collection of all options refer to the chapter [database setup.](../configuration/database.md)

 First install and start MariaDB: